-Pro Tools provides 4.167% pull up, and 4.0% pull down choices.
+Pro Tools provides up to 4.167% pull up, and 4.0% pull down choices.
 When working with a Movie track containing video, a separate Video Pull-Down menu becomes available in the Session Setup window, allowing you to apply standard or non-standard pull factors to audio and video separately.
 This lets Pro Tools synchronize to most supported SMPTE frame rates and formats.

-↑ On Pro Tools|HD systems 4.167% pull up and 4.0% pull down are not available in 176.4 kHz and 192 kHz sessions.
-Pro Tools 24 Mix systems do not support pull rates greater than 0.1%.
+▲ With Pro Tools HD, 4.167% pull up and 4.0% pull down are not available in 176.4 kHz and 192 kHz sessions.